hamburgerghini1/garuda_dotfiles_2023/README.md

 Repo also includes sway-interactive-screenshot binary (https://github.com/moverest/sway-interactive-screenshot) It's found at .config/sway/scripts

-There is also pw-volume https://github.com/smasher164/pw-volume , no idea if that works since I have not figured out how to control volume... (this is solved by installing pulseaudio-utils on fedora and debian, arch has pw-volume on the aur)

 Fastfetch config is from https://github.com/xerolinux/xero-layan-git/tree/main/Configs/Home/.config/fastfetch

 # For missing swaync icons (though it should be working now)